Protecting Your Partners, Directors, and Key Employees

 Insurance does not decide what happens on death or disability.

 Contracts do.
+Insurance funds the agreement.

 Before insurance is placed, agreements must clearly define: